Franklin Avenue (Los Angeles): Landmarks

-Hollywood Tower, often cited as the inspiration for the Twilight Zone Tower of Terror attractions at Disney parks in Florida, California, Paris and Tokyo, is located one block west of Franklin and Gower Street, an intersection that has been cited as one of the better places to photograph the Hollywood Sign.
-Château Élysée, a former residential apartment house for movie stars and now the Church of Scientology Celebrity Centre, is located in the Franklin Village neighborhood at Franklin and Bronson Avenue, as is Upright Citizens Brigade Theatre and Villa Carlotta.
+National Register of Historic Places-listed Hollywood Tower, often cited as the inspiration for the Twilight Zone Tower of Terror attractions at several Walt Disney Parks and Resorts, is located on Franklin west of Gower Street, an intersection that has also been cited as one of the better places to view the Hollywood Sign.

+Upright Citizens Brigade Theatre is located on Franklin near Bronson Avenue.